adolgert/provda/docs/process.rst

  - `people` This the namespace for individuals, which here are usernames.
  - `doc` These are files or tables.
  - `code` This refers to code, probably in a repository.

+A couple of additional namespaces will be assumed.

+ - `foaf` Friend of a friend. http://xmlns.com/foaf/0.1/
+ - `dct` The Dublin core. http://purl.org/dc/terms/
+ - `prov` The W3C PROV namespace. http://www.w3.org/ns/prov#
+ - `unk` A namespace to use when you're confused about which one to use. http://example.com/unknown

 You would set these according to your organization.
 For instance,::